Boundary pairs associated with quadratic forms: Boundary pairs associated with quadratic forms

 Let us now associate a natural operator $\Lambda$ to a boundary pair $(\Gamma,\HSaux)$.
-It will turn out later on (cf.~\Prp{why.dn}) that $\Lambda$ is the \DtN operator, i.e., $\Lambda \phi$ associates to a suitable boundary value $\phi$ the ``normal derivative'' of the associated solution of the Dirichlet problem $h=S \phi$.
+It turns out (cf.~\eqref{eq:why.dtn2}) that $\Lambda$ is the \DtN\ operator, i.e., $\Lambda \phi$ associates to a suitable boundary value $\phi$ the ``normal derivative'' of the associated solution of the Dirichlet problem $h=S \phi$.

 \begin{definition} Let $\Lambda$ be the operator associated with the quadratic form $\qf l$.
-Then $\Lambda$ is called the \emph{\DtN operator} (at the point $z=-1$) associated with the boundary map $\Gamma$ and the quadratic form $\qf h$.
+Then $\Lambda$ is called the \emph{\DtN\ operator} (at the point $z=-1$) associated with the boundary map $\Gamma$ and the quadratic form $\qf h$.
 We denote by $\HSaux^k$ the natural scale of Hilbert spaces associated with the self-adjoint operator $\Lambda$, i.e.\ we set

-\end{definition} Note that $\normsqr[1/2] \phi = \normsqr{\Lambda^{1/2} \phi} = \qf l(\phi) = \normsqr[\HSaux^{1/2}] \phi$, i.e.\ the setting is compatible with our previously defined norm in~\eqref{eq:norm.1/2}.
+\end{definition} Note that $\normsqr[1/2] \phi = \normsqr[\HSaux]{\Lambda^{1/2} \phi} = \qf l(\phi) = \normsqr[\HSaux^{1/2}] \phi$, i.e.\ the setting is compatible with our previously defined norm in~\eqref{eq:norm.1/2}.
 The exponents in the scale of Hilbert spaces $\HS^k$ and $\HSaux^k$ will be consistent with the regularity order of Sobolev spaces in our main examples in \Sec{lapl.mfd}, a boundary pair associated with a Laplacian on a manifold with (smooth) boundary.